 The follower growth rate describes how many new followers an account gains over time.
 The metric is a percentage that is calculated by comparing the number of new followers to the number of existing followers.
 For Instagram business accounts, the growth rate is available on the site.

-To measure whether you are able to attract a new target audience, you may want to dig deeper into your audience data.
-In the example below, the user broke down their audience demographics by gender, age, and location of followers.
+To measure whether you are able to attract a new target audience, you may want to dig deeper into your audience demographics, like gender, age, and location of followers.
 This detailed information is highly valuable to understanding who your followers are and how they change.

 This is usually measured in visits.
 Google Analytics provides helpful insights like the overall pageviews, number of users, number of new users and the time a user spends on a specific site.
 Instagram business also provides valuable analysis of the number of clicks on the link in your business account bio.